emptymonkey/sigsleeper/README.md

 **What do you mean by "sleeper code"?**

 Sleeper code would be code that sits unseen on a target system.
-This is a method for hiding a payload inside of legitimate processes on Linux. _sigsleeper_ does this by [injecting](http://en.wikipedia.org/wiki/Ptrace) the payload into a target process and setting it up as a [signal handler](http://en.wikipedia.org/wiki/Unix_signal).
+In this case, _sigsleeper_ hides its payload inside of a legitimate process on Linux.
+It does this by [injecting](http://en.wikipedia.org/wiki/Ptrace) the payload into a target process and setting it up as a [signal handler](http://en.wikipedia.org/wiki/Unix_signal).
 The payload can be either [shellcode](http://en.wikipedia.org/wiki/Shellcode) or [commands to execute](http://en.wikipedia.org/wiki/Exec_%28computing%29).
 The payload is then run anytime a "trigger" signal is received. _sigsleeper_ can also be used to hijack an existing signal handler, running the original signal handler after the completion of the payload.

 **That's awesome!
 [1337 h4X0rZ rUL3!!](http://hackertyper.com/)**